Install Python packages from PyPi using Conda

 Create a new environment within a project

-Conda can create virtual environments with the create command.
+Conda can create virtual environments with the command.
 In our examples lets create a python 3 project and write some unit tests.

 Install packages